Hello World

 It means you missed the single-quote before "hello" in the require.

-Now we can actually test the function:
+Now we can actually test our handler function:

-user=> (hello/respond-hello {})
+user=> (hello/greet-handler {})

-{:status 200, :body "Hello, world!"}
+{:status 200, :body "Hello, world!\n"}

 Well, we got the singularly unexciting result that we can call a function and it returns the map that we told it to.
 Let’s move on to hooking this up to a route.

 It’s worth noting that we passed in an empty map ({}) rather than a full request map.
-This is perfectly acceptable for testing; in fact we could have even passed a nil, as the respond-hello function doesn’t actually use the request parameter.
+This is perfectly acceptable for testing; in fact we could have even passed a nil (Clojure’s null), as the greet-handler function doesn’t actually use the _request parameter.

-Routes
+Routes and Routing

 Let’s tell Pedestal that we want the route GET /greet to map to our handler function: